IsaacHatton/classcharts-cors-proxy/README.md

 ## Contribute
 If you have any suggestions, bugs or ideas to improve my typescript code (I don't understand the type system properly) then please open a PR or issue or contact me (see email on my github profile).

+This entire thing is simply a wrapper around https://github.com/classchartsapi/classcharts-api-js so thanks to all the contributors there for making this possible.